mohameda4333/sep11-freedom-project/blog/entry02.md

 });
 ```
 This is just an example, but if I had a file called `laser.mp3` and `boom.mp3`, it would make a certain sound effect, (depending on what the user uses), when the user presses the `space bar` or the `up arrow key`.

+   My FP goal during winter break is to officially make a mini game that is simple but is a way to foreshadow my project.
+The mini game will include a custom sprite with an intro to the game and the sprite will shoot mini lasers anywhere.
+The sprite will move and make sound effects depending on the keys inputted by the user.
+There might also be a scoreboard in the corner of the game in ratio form to keep track of the targets that are being successfully shot compared to the shots missed and shot in total.
 ## Engineering Design Process (EDP)
 I am currently in step 5 of the engineering design process.
 This step is where I create the prototype.
 I am trying to create a mini game with kaboomjs to master the basic controls of the game such as moving with the keys and adding effects/sound depending on the users input.
 The next process is testing the prototype.
 After I learn how to make the basic controls of a mini game, I will test it and share it with my friends to see if it works well.
 ## Skills